-44 If we go one step back, we see that glucose binds to an allosteric site on the enzyme adenylate cyclase, which makes cAMP from ATP, and disables it.
-So lack of glucose stimulates production of cAMP, which binds to CAP, which binds to the promoter to enhance synthesis.
+- 41 If we go one step back, we see that glucose binds to an allosteric site on the enzyme adenylate cyclase, which makes cAMP from ATP, and disables it.
+So lack of glucose stimulates production of cAMP, which binds to CAP, which binds to the promoter to enhance synthesis. - 42 Look out, epigenetic regulation is used for somewhat different notions, too, and they are not all necessarily so.